Course Title: Fashion Merchandise Management

 Pre-requisite Courses and Assumed Knowledge and Capabilities

 Required Prior Study

-Successful completion of MKTG1442 Introduction to Fashion Enterprise and MANU2491 Digital Applications for Fashion Enterprise 1.
+Successful completion of MKTG1442 Introduction to Fashion Retailing and MANU2491 Digital Applications for Fashion Enterprise 1.

 Alternatively, you may be able to demonstrate the required skills and knowledge before you start this course.

 The major aim of this course is to provide you with a detailed understanding of the roles and responsibilities of a Merchandise Planner and/or Allocation Analyst within a modern fashion enterprise.
 You will gain insight into the various elements that comprise these closely integrated positions to determine how each of these elements relate to one another within the overall merchandise planning process.
 You will explore the key relationships within an integrated system to understand independent and reliant operational processes (and job roles) within a modern fashion retail brand.

 In this course you will develop the following program learning outcomes: